COMMUNITY PARTNERS

 Beyond our Brick and Mortar

 Caritas of Waco was started years ago in the basement of First Presbyterian Church.
-Today, they are a thriving organization that provides help through food, clothing, household items, utilities, prescription medications, rent and mortgage assistance, temporary lodging and transportation.
+Today, they are a thriving organization that provides help through food, clothing, household items, utilities, prescription medications, rent and mortgage assistance, temporary lodging, and transportation.
 Caritas also has a strong case management program that works intensively with individuals to assist them in becoming more self-reliant and less dependent on emergency service programs.
-Each year, we love to stock the shelves of their food pantry in May to help them prepare for the high demand of summer months.
+We love collecting donation items and volunteering to stock shelves at the Caritas food pantry.

 Compassion Ministries is just down the street from First Pres, and provides transitional housing and basic financial education for homeless families in Central Texas.
-Over the past 23 years, their program has significantly impacted the number of homeless sheltered in our community.
-They have housed 3,278 individuals, including 723 families with 1,500 children.
-First Pres furnishes an apartment at Compassion Ministries, and our Presbyterian Women’s group keeps it stocked and set up for each new arrival.
-Each year, we are invited to attend the graduation ceremonies for the program, where we get to celebrate the families who have completed the program and are moving on to increase stability.
+Their program has significantly impacted the number of homeless sheltered in our community.
+They have housed thousands of individuals and families since beginning their work in 1994.

 Mission Waco is a longtime partner of First Presbyterian Church.
-We love to volunteer in their Urban REAP Aquaponics Greenhouse, show up for a Service Saturday to help them launch new projects, provide food for Church Under the Bridge, or spend time talking about the gaps in services around Waco and consider how we might fill those gaps together.
 Mission Waco works to empower the poor and marginalized, to mobilize the middle-class to compassionate and responsible engagement among them, and to address systemic issues that impact the poor in our community.
 We are grateful for their presence in Waco and for the opportunity to support them financially and with our hands and feet.
+We love volunteering on service Saturdays, collecting needed donations, and learning more about how we can help fill the gaps in services around Waco.

-The Cove is a new addition to Waco, who opened their doors in the fall of 2016.
-The Cove seeks to serve the over 200 homeless students in Waco ISD.
+The Cove's vision is to end youth homelessness in the Heart of Texas.
+This vision is big and The Cove plays one part in helping make an end to youth homelessness a reality.
+Their mission is that high school aged young people experiencing homelessness are provided the support they need to thrive.
+The key outcomes for youth are that they gain stability, have hope, and build meaningful relational connections.
 Each day, after school ends, students make their way to The Cove for homework help, a hot meal, showers, laundry facilities, and access to counselors and social workers.
-In addition to those tangible needs that are met each day, the staff at The Cove also works to increase the number of homeless students who have access to a college education, to decrease youth unemployment, and to decrease the number of homeless students who enter the criminal justice system.
-The Cove provides a safe space for these students to dream big and work toward their ambitions.
+The staff at The Cove works to increase the number of homeless students who have access to a college education, to decrease youth unemployment, and to decrease the number of homeless students who enter the criminal justice system.

 Talitha Koum is a therapeutic nursery working with infants and toddlers to help them navigate trauma and to rise above it.
 The teachers at Talitha Koum create a safe and warm environment for children who desperately need routine, nurture, and brain development.
 They also work hard to train the parents of these children, which means Talitha Koum has an impact on entire families in our community.
 When you walk in, you find classrooms stocked with special toys, art projects hanging on the walls, and employees who are delighted to work with these special families.
 We continue to be amazed by their work and their commitment to helping children navigate trauma.